Citrrus/MBContactPicker/README.md

 I am actively maintaining this along with the team at Citrrus, so please fork our project and make it better!

+Special thanks to [Matt Hupman](http://github.com/mhupman) for putting this library into a project and providing feedback and PRs to make it better.

 ## License

 This project uses the MIT license, so there are no strings attached.